algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Functional-Specifications/functional.md

 # Acceptance criteria
 In this category, we will list the acceptance criteria for the F# binding.
 The acceptance criteria are the conditions that must be met in order to consider that the F# binding is complete.
 The acceptance criteria are the following:
 - The F# binding must be able to run the unit tests
-- The F# binding must be able to generate the existing binding layers to Cpython and Lua
+- FABgen must be able to generate the binding for CPython, Lua, Go and F#.
 - The binding must be integrated into FABGen and made available to users
 # Personae
 | Name   	| Age 	| Role| Description  	|